smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

     }
 ```

-We can do away with fallibility if we put bounds on `Op0`, `Op1`, etc which are not satisfied by the default type parameters.
+We can do away with fallibility if we allow for on `Op0`, `Op1`, to switch types during build.
 For example,

 ```rust
 impl OperationRegistryBuilder<Op0, In0, Op1, In1> {